Documents Needed to Apply

 Submission of requested verification documents is required within thirty days.
 If all documents are not received by the deadline, all federal and university need-based aid will be removed from the award.

-Your financial package will be outlined in an award letter.
-All students (new, transfer, and continuing) will receive an e-mail notification when the award letter is available to review online via the Financial Aid Channel located on Temple's TUportal.
+Your financial award will be outlined in an award letter.
+All students (new, transfer, and continuing) will receive an e-mail notification when the award letter is available to review online via the Cost and Aid Tab located within the student's TUportal.

 The Office of International Services, 215-204-7229, offers limited financial assistance to persons holding non-immigrant visas.
 Federal regulations limit most financial aid to U.S. citizens or eligible non-citizens (https://studentaid.ed.gov/sa/glossary).